0x70b1a5/lugso/raw/079_questions.md

 **oh** attaches to the auxiliary when forming a question.

-**huf-yuiS vgovoh sruZir ivol lugso luk?**

-`consume-knowledge can-INT referent-ACC DET.DIST blood-GEN 2SG`
+${g: consume-knowledge can-INT referent-ACC DET.DIST blood-GEN 2SG}$

 _Can you learn what that blood portends?_